-Microtopographic patterns varied substantially across our broad landscape sample (Table 2; Figures 12, 13, 14).
+Microtopographic patterns varied substantially across our broad landscape sample (Table 2; Figures 12-15).
 Absolute mean elevations varied from 7 to 440 cm above sea level, and mean water level varied from 30 to 448 cm asl, both varying predominantly along the dominant north-south landscape slope from Lake Okeechobee to Florida Bay.
 Long-term mean water depths (spatially averaged over all points within each PSU) varied from -12 cm to 93 cm, with the lowest water depths found in units within the marl prairies of ENP.
 Temporal variability of water level also differed among PSUs, with the standard deviation of water elevation ranging from 14.3 to 34.7 cm.
-Within PSUs, water level and hydroperiod calculated over different temporal windows covaried strongly; as a result, shorter windows provide little additional information over long-term averages.

 The magnitude and structure of microtopographic relief also varied considerably among PSUs (Table 2).
 Standard deviations of elevation ranged from 2.3 to 14.3 cm, with most values falling between 6 and 11 cm.
-The magnitude of topographic relief was generally highest in central portions of WCA3AS, but was also high in individual PSUs within WCA1, WCA2, WCA3N, and ENP (Figure 15).
-Landscape-scale variation in elevation was bi-modally distributed, with modes centered on 6-7 cm and ca. 12 cm (Figure 16).
+The magnitude of topographic relief was generally highest in central portions of WCA3AS, but was also high in individual PSUs within WCA1, WCA2, WCA3N, and ENP (Fig. 18).
+Landscape-scale variation in elevation was bi-modally distributed, with modes centered on 6-7 cm and ca. 12 cm (Fig. 19).
 The skewness of elevations ranged from -1.35 to 1.47, with most values between -0.5 and 0.5.
 Kurtosis varied from -1.29 to 4.02, with most values slightly positive.
 Contrary to previous findings (Watts et al. 2010), kurtosis was not diagnostic of elevation bi-modality within PSUs.

-Of the 39 PSUs sampled to date that fall within the historic distribution of the ridge and slough, 19 had elevation distributions that were better fit by a mixture of 2 normal distributions than by a single normal distribution (Table 2).
-These bimodal distributions were restricted to PSUs with long-term mean water depths of ca. 20-66 cm; differences in the elevation of these modes ranged from 9 to 23.4 cm, and increased with long-term mean water depth (Figure 17).
+Of the 52 PSUs sampled to date that fall within the historic distribution of the ridge and slough, 21 had elevation distributions that were better fit by a mixture of 2 normal distributions than by a single normal distribution (Table 2).
+These bimodal distributions were restricted to PSUs with long-term mean water depths of ca. 20-66 cm; differences in the elevation of these modes ranged from 9 to 23.4 cm, and increased with long-term mean water depth (Fig. 20).
 Differences between elevation modes were slightly lower than those measured by Watts et al. (2010) at comparable long-term mean water depths.
 One anomalous PSU (PSU 3 in WC3AN) exhibited bimodal elevation distributions but with minimal separation between means.
 Two other PSUs with high cattail abundance (Table 3) also exhibited high elevation variance and bi-modal distributions.
 PSUs outside of the historic ridge slough landscape, predominantly those within the marl prairie habitat of ENP, generally had unimodal elevation distributions with minimal variance; confidence in these distributions is lower because data were collected during relatively dry periods when vehicle access permitted sampling, but when a large proportion of points were above the water surface.

-Among PSUs with bi-modal elevation distributions, the difference in elevation between ridges and sloughs was closely correlated with the standard deviation of elevation; PSUs with unimodal elevation distributions generally occupied a lower and smaller range of elevation variance (Figure 18).
+Among PSUs with bi-modal elevation distributions, the difference in elevation between ridges and sloughs was closely correlated with the standard deviation of elevation; PSUs with unimodal elevation distributions generally occupied a lower and smaller range of elevation variance (Fig. 21).